 The Graco Glider Lite LX is a perfect compact solution for parents who are trying to save on space.
-With the smallest footprint of all the swings in the review, it earned a Top Pick for Best Compact Soother.
-The unique gliding motion may help soothe babies who are accustomed to being rocked to sleep in mother's arms.
-It has all the benefits that would come with a full-size swing, like an AC adapter or battery operation, as well as songs, sounds, a timer and a mobile, but it has a footprint that is less than half the size of our Editors' Choice award winner, the Fisher-Price Cradle 'n Swing.
-This swing is not a good choice if you want the standard swinging motion, but the deep seat and cozy fleece fabric make it a nice place for baby to relax while giving mom's arms a break.
+With the smallest footprint of all the swings in the review, it is our favorite compact soother and has a price tag that will fit into most budgets.
+The unique gliding motion may help soothe babies who are accustomed to being rocked to sleep in a mother's arms.
+It has all the benefits that would come with a full-size swing, like an AC adapter or battery operation, as well as songs, sounds, a timer, and a mobile, but it has a footprint that is less than half the size of most other options.
+This swing is not the right choice if you want the standard swinging motion, but the deep seat and cozy fleece fabric make it an excellent place for baby to relax while giving mom's arms a break.

 Graco Glider Lite LX Review